-As expected, the real-time dynamics during quench process represented by Fig. \ref{fig:critical_quench} with the quench strength close to the critical value $H_{*}$ shows that a critical phenomenon occurs during the dynamical transition from the phase-separated state to the homogeneous metastable state.
-That is to say, the system is attracted to a critical state of the critical nucleus configuration during such a dynamical intermediate process.
-For the case of subcritical parameter $H<H_{*}$, as shown in Fig. \ref{fig:subcritical}, the critical nucleus gradually grows up at the end of the evolution, forming a low-energy phase.
+{From figure \ref{fig:schematic}, we expect that the transition from the phase-separated state to the supercooled state also requires crossing the critical nucleus as the excited state.
+To this end, through the dichotomy method, we continuously approach the critical value $H_{*}$ of the quench strength in Fig. \ref{fig:energy_H} to reveal the critical dynamical behavior of the system.
+The corresponding simulation results are shown in Fig. \ref{fig:critical_quench}, from which it can be observed that the system is attracted to a critical state of the critical nucleus configuration during the dynamical transition from the phase-separated state to the homogeneous supercooled state.} Subsequently, for the case of subcritical parameter $H<H_{*}$, as shown in Fig. \ref{fig:subcritical}, the critical nucleus gradually grows up at the end of the evolution, forming a low-energy phase.
 The formation of the low-energy phase indicates that the system returns to a phase-separated state with the same configuration as the initial state.
 However, compared with the initial state, the space ratio occupied by the low-energy phase is greatly reduced due to the energy brought by the quench.
 Instead, for the case of supercritical parameter $H>H_{*}$, as shown in Fig. \ref{fig:supercritical}, the critical nucleus gradually dissipates into the homogeneous background, leaving a globally homogeneous system.
 Similar to the dynamical transition from the homogeneous supercooled state to the phase-separated state induced by the seed nucleus, the critical nucleus also acts as a dynamical barrier in the transition in the opposite direction caused by the quench.
 Such results are consistent with the critical scalarization phenomenon of black holes, where two states with nonlinear instability can be dynamically transformed into each other by crossing a linearly unstable critical state.
 The difference lies in the dynamical mechanism.
 Different from the phenomenon that the scalar field accretion mechanism can induce both scalarization and descalarization processes, the scalar field disturbance in holographic first-order phase transition is more suitable for the dynamical transition from a homogeneous state to a phase-separated state, while the transition in the opposite direction is competent by the heating process.